 The KiwiRail DE team will provide ISO19650 training for internal delivery team members.
 This enables our people to understand the principles of the standard and implement them across their projects.
-KiwiRail will also support the adoption of greater knowledge and understanding of the standard across industry and our supply chain.
+KiwiRail will also support the adoption of greater knowledge and understanding of ISO 19650 across industry and our supply chain.

-6.2 GEODOCS - TECHNICAL USE OF THE TOOL
+6.2 TUCANA - TECHNICAL USE OF THE TOOL

-The KiwiRail DE team will provide GeoDocs training for all people both internal and external who are required to use the platform.
+The KiwiRail DE team will provide Tucana training for all people both internal and external who are required to use the common data environment.
 This training will entail guidance on the basic functionality of using the platform and how it aligns with ISO19650 workflows.
-The training will be given as both one to one and/or one to many training methods as appropriate.
+Tucana training will be given as both one to one and/or one to many training methods as appropriate.